mrafetyildirim/DSA210-Term-Project/README.md

   - https://www.kaggle.com/datasets/gsutters/the-human-freedom-index
   - https://www.kaggle.com/datasets/iamsouravbanerjee/human-development-index-dataset
 - **P.S.
 I did not have time to upload datasets to my GitHub repository since I couldn’t finish sorting the data.**

+# **Hypothesis**
+Null Hypothesis: There is no correlation between the number of terrorist attacks and the Human Development Index Alternative Hypothesis: Prevalence of terrorist attacks negatively affects the Human Development in countries.